 - Employment Manitoba has programs that provide assistance for better employment opportunities.
-Learn about Skills Development Assistance, the Professional Immigration Pilot Project, Trade Up to your Future or Apprenticeship Assistance is appropriate for you.
+Learn about Skills Development Assistance, the Professional Immigration Pilot Project, Trade Up to your Future, or Apprenticeship Assistance and see which program is appropriate for you.

 - CanLearn.ca – Information on Continuing Education and options for paying for school.